rsokolsnyder/washrooms-in-vancouver-parks/tests/README.md

 ## Test Notes

 #### Run the tests
 Tests are run using the pytest command in the root of the project.
-Described as below:
+Use terminal and run the commands listed below:

 - download test:
 ```